walliDprotocol/VerifiEth-Discord-Bot/README.md

 <h4><b>A) Get VerifEth on a Discord Channel</b> </h4>

-1. WalliD VerifiEth bot will start a DM once you land on WalliD's Discord server;
+- 1. WalliD VerifiEth bot will start a DM once you land on WalliD's Discord server;
-  2. type `!start` - the bot will reply with a link to MyWalliD with your Discord account ID info within;
+- 2. type `!start` - the bot will reply with a link to MyWalliD with your Discord account ID info within;
-3. Download MyWalliD plug-in - from Google or Brave browser stores;
+- 3. Download MyWalliD plug-in - from Google or Brave browser stores;
-4. Import or create a new Ethereum wallet address - Import with existing seed phrase;
+- 4. Import or create a new Ethereum wallet address - Import with existing seed phrase;
-5. Sign your Discord ID with your Ethereum private keys using MyWallID interface;
+- 5. Sign your Discord ID with your Ethereum private keys using MyWallID interface;
-  6. Go back to Discord and reply WalliD VerifiEth bot with <b>!prove</b> and that Discord ID signature;
+- 6. Go back to Discord and reply WalliD VerifiEth bot with `!prove` and that Discord ID signature;
-7. WalliD VerifiEth bot will verify the signature and paste that proof on WalliD's #identity-verification channel - it will also send you the link to that post via DM
+- 7. WalliD VerifiEth bot will verify the signature and paste that proof on WalliD's #identity-verification channel - it will also send you the link to that post via DM

 <h4><b>B) Store your Discord ID in your Ethereum wallet</b></h4>

-8.Paste the verification link provided by VerifiEth bot on MyWalliD's interface and store your Discord ID there.
+- 8.Paste the verification link provided by VerifiEth bot on MyWalliD's interface and store your Discord ID there.

 <h4><b>C) Get VerifEth on another Discord Channel </b></h4>

-9. Next time you're required to verify your identity with VerifiEth bot on another channel all you need to do reply is <b>`!verify</b> and add your proof of identity;
+- 9. Next time you're required to verify your identity with VerifiEth bot on another channel all you need to do reply is <b>`!verify</b> and add your proof of identity;
-10. Discord's Proof of identity can be generated on MyWalliD's interface on the "online IDs" section.
+- 10. Discord's Proof of identity can be generated on MyWalliD's interface on the "online IDs" section.